cloud-ark/caastle/docs/faq.rst

 debugging application behaviors or managing environments.

-Q) How does CloudARK differ from Infrastructure-as-Code tools such as Terraform?
+Q) **How does CloudARK differ from Infrastructure-as-Code tools such as Terraform or CloudFormation ?**

 Please refer to our `free whitepaper`__ on Platform-as-Code comparison with PaaSes and Infrastructure-as-Code.